HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccSoftwareGettingStartedFastSim.md

     mkdir FCCFastSimTutorial
     cd FCCFastSimTutorial

-For convenience we suggest to create a symlink to the FCCSW subdierctory with config files:
+For convenience we suggest to create a symlink to the FCCSW subdirectory with config files:

     ln -sf $FCCSWBASEDIR/share/FCCSW